htmfilho/htmfilho.github.io/_posts/2009/2009-08-15-jug-leader-again.md

 start with my experience of going back to the <a href="http://www.cejug.org/">CEJUG</a>
 administration.

-As I wrote <a href="http://69.89.31.239/~hildeber/search/label/cejug">many times</a>, CEJUG is a <a href="http://java.sun.com/community/usergroups/">Java User Group</a> of my state in Brazil.
+CEJUG is a <a href="http://java.sun.com/community/usergroups/">Java User Group</a> of my state in Brazil.
 I left the administration in January of this year, when I was overloaded by several projects and I couldn’t take care of everything at the same time.